 As data for rental and homeowner overpayment is available only at the tract level in unincorporated Solano County, which encompasses large geographical areas and, in some cases, portions of incorporated cities, it is difficult to identify a pattern between areas of high diversity, median income, tenure, and overpayment (see Figure F-11, Regional Diversity Index, Figure F-37, Renter Overpayment in the Unincorporated Area, and Figure F-38, Homeowner Overpayment in the Unincorporated Area).
 However, economic disparities between different demographic groups may also contribute toward a higher risk of housing insecurity, displacement, or homelessness.
-Asian residents in the unincorporated county report the lowest incidence of overpayment for housing at 26.026.1 percent, followed by White, Non-Hispanic residents at 31.029.3 percent.
-Residents in the unincorporated county that identify as Other or Multiple Races American Indian or Alaska Native, non-Hispanic experience the highest rate of overpayment (54.061.5 percent), followed by residents that identify as Other Race or Multiple Races, non-Hispanic (45.8 percent), and Black or African American at 45.0-8 percent, and Hispanic or Latinx households at 37.0 percent.
+Asian residents in the unincorporated county report the lowest incidence of overpayment for housing at 26.1 percent, followed by White, Non-Hispanic residents at 29.3 percent.
+Residents in the unincorporated county that identify as American Indian or Alaska Native, non-Hispanic experience the highest rate of overpayment (61.5 percent), followed by residents that identify as Other Race or Multiple Races, non-Hispanic (45.8 percent), and Black or African American at 45.8 percent, and Hispanic or Latinx households at 37.0 percent.
 Further analysis by tenure helps to identify potential communities experiencing housing problems.
 Approximately 80.0 percent of both White, Non-Hispanic households and Asian households in the unincorporated area are homeowners.
 In comparison, 34.2 percent of Hispanic or Latinx households, 40.8 percent of Other or Multiple Races, and 48.9 percent of Black or African American households are homeowners.
-As renters experience overpayment at a slightly higher rate than homeowners, and there is a higher proportion of Hispanic or Latinx, Black or African American, and other races that are renters, this which may indicates that there may be a slightly higher rate of overpayment among these populations in the unincorporated county.
+As renters experience overpayment at a slightly higher rate than homeowners, and there is a higher proportion of Hispanic or Latinx, Black or African American, and other races that are renters, which may indicate that there is a slightly higher rate of overpayment among these populations in the unincorporated county.
 This is further supported by the proportion of each demographic group that is below the poverty line.
 Asian and White, Non-Hispanic households experience the lowest rates of poverty (9.6 percent and 6.4 percent, respectively), and make up 5.2 and 5.7 percent of households, respectively.
-Residents in the unincorporated area that identify as Hispanic or Latinx Other or Multiple Races only experience a slightly higher rate of poverty at 7.410.9 percent.
-In contrast, 13.916.2 percent of Hispanic or Latinxhouseholders that identify as Other Race or Multiple Races, non-Hispanic households, 23.1 percent of American Indian or Alaska Native, non-Hispanic households, and and 29.823.9 percent of Black or African
+Residents in the unincorporated area that identify as Hispanic or Latinx experience a slightly higher rate of poverty at 10.9 percent.
+In contrast, 16.2 percent of householders that identify as Other Race or Multiple Races, non-Hispanic, 23.1 percent of American Indian or Alaska Native, non-Hispanic households, and 23.9 percent of Black or African American households experience poverty.
+As lower-income households experience overpayment at higher rates, it likely that American Indian, Alaska Native, and

-American households households experience poverty.
-As lower-income households experience overpayment at higher rates, it likely that Hispanic or Latinx American Indian, Alaska Native, and Black or African American households in the unincorporated area experience overpayment at a slightly higher rate than other racial and ethnic populations.
+Black or African American households in the unincorporated area experience overpayment at a slightly higher rate than other racial and ethnic populations.